isomerpages/nrf-gyss/_gyss-2026-speakers/David Baker.md

 faculty positions.</p>
 <p>Prof Baker received his PhD in biochemistry with Randy Schekman at UC
 Berkeley and did postdoctoral work in biophysics with David Agard at UCSF.
-He is a recipient of the Breakthrough Prize in Life Sciences, and a member of the US National Academy of Sciences and the American Academy of Arts and Sciences.</p>
+He is also a recipient of the Breakthrough Prize in Life Sciences, and a member of the US National Academy of Sciences and the American Academy of Arts and Sciences.</p>